Sitefinity/NewslettersSendGrid/README.md

 ###Requirements

-* The two way communication depends on the ability of the SendGrid services to notify your Sitefinity web application for unsuccesfull email deliveries.
-This means that your Sitefinity web site must be publicly accesible.
+* The two way communication depends on the ability of the SendGrid services to notify your Sitefinity web application for unsuccessful email deliveries.
+This means that your Sitefinity web site must be publicly accessible.

 * The solution was created using Visual Studio 2013.
-Backward compatibility with Visual Studio 2012 seems to be broken due to the way the the nuget.targets msbuild file spcifies the path to the Microsoft.Build.Tasks.v4.0.dll file.
+Backward compatibility with Visual Studio 2012 seems to be broken due to the way the nuget.targets msbuild file specifies the path to the Microsoft.Build.Tasks.v4.0.dll file.

 ###How to install